Everest Base Camp Trek Guide

 It is our turn to head towards Lobuche from Dingboche which is situated at a distance of five and half hours normal walk.
 Along the journey, you will have eye catching views of Mount Tawache, Mount Ama Dablam, Mount Pokalde (5741m), Mount Kongma-tse (5820m) and the great wall of Mount Nuptse.

-Having breakfast at Lobuche, walk to Gorekshep village, check the hotel and take a lunch.
-Everest base camp trek guide will lead you along the glacial moraine trail to reach.
+Today, we walk to Gorekshep village, check the hotel and take a lunch.
+Everest base camp trek guide will lead you along the glacial moraine trail to reach ebc.
 You can walk over the biggest khumbu glacier trail today which is the most rewarding section of the complete trip.
 Our trail winds up through the rocky path and Khumbu glacier.
 The view of Nuptse, Lho-La, and Khumbutse appear at a stone throwing distance.
-Visit Everest Base Camp and come back to Gorakshep.
+Visit Everest base camp and return to lodge at Gorakshep.

 Hike to Kalapatthar hill 5,550m / 18,205 ft, one of our highest footsteps of the whole journey.
 Kalapattar is famous hill station to watch sunrise/sunset on Everest Himalayan range.
 You will have a glorious view of Mt.
 Everest, Mt.
 Pumori, Mt.
 Khumbetse, Mt.
 Nuptse, Mt.
 Lhotse, Mt.
 Ama Dablam, Mt.
 Thamserku …etc. Descend to Pheriche (4,243m.).
 Himalayan Rescue Association Aid Post is available at Pheriche health post where foreign volunteer doctors are providing medical treatment.